Coordinator: Emanuele Zucca, CH

 As a follow up to the new guidelines on lymphoma staging and re-staging, ESO and the European School of Nuclear Medicine (ESNM) are organising a learning course on 18FDG PET-CT in Lymphoma.

 ESO Workshop at 12-ICML: Identification of diffuse large B cell lymphoma subtypes: a way towards tailored treatment

 The 2013 closed workshop was organized to discuss how to improve our current therapeutic approach to diffuse large B cell lymphoma (DLBCL) by exploiting the knowledge mostly recently gained on disease.
 Topics discussed included the state of the art of the currently available technologies, the genes and pathways affected, and the modalities to integrate all the data that can be collected and develop targeted single or combination therapies for the individual DLBCL patients.

 ESO workshop at 13-ICML: Follicular Lymphoma: Recent Insights and Future Directions

 (moving towards biology-driven treatments)

-The main focus of the workshop is to develop an up-to-date understanding of the biology of FL and the clinical implications of new findings in the field.
-Specific topics discussed include, 1) a detailed understanding of the molecular correlates of disease progression and histological transformation, 2) a cataloging of the mutational spectrum at diagnosis and the clinical correlates of recurrent genetic alterations, 3) a firm understanding of clonal evolution and the role therapy has on clonal architecture over time, 4) understanding the crosstalk between the tumour cells and the microenvironment and whether this represents a targetable treatment strategy, and 5) what role does disease monitoring have in FL including the assessment of minimal residual disease (MRD).
+The main focus of the workshop was to develop an up-to-date understanding of the biology of FL and the clinical implications of new findings in the field.
+Specific topics were discussed including:1) a detailed understanding of the molecular correlates of disease progression and histological transformation, 2) a cataloging of the mutational spectrum at diagnosis and the clinical correlates of recurrent genetic alterations, 3) a firm understanding of clonal evolution and the role therapy has on clonal architecture over time, 4) understanding the crosstalk between the tumour cells and the microenvironment and whether this represents a targetable treatment strategy, and 5) what role does disease monitoring have in FL including the assessment of minimal residual disease (MRD).